sbevza/Python_Bootcamp.Day_05-1/README.md

 Zygon: Broton
 ```

- &mdash; Are you joking?
+ "Are you joking?
 Would you believe me if I said to you, out of the blue, that I am
- this...Rassilon?
+ this...
+Rassilon?"

- &mdash; That's not the point.
+ "That's not the point.
 The point is, most of the creatures will be shocked for a second
  just by the very idea that you would suddenly present yourself like that.
-This is all we need.
+This is all we need."

 You try to figure out how device works and realize that it actually uses a WSGI+HTTP stack for
 presenting results.

 Also, while plugging together some cables Doctor gives you one last remark:

- &mdash; The Wi-Fi in TARDIS is a bit wonky, you know, especially inside the time stream.
+ "The Wi-Fi in TARDIS is a bit wonky, you know, especially inside the time stream.
 So
- currently please don't use any external dependencies.
+ currently please don't use any external dependencies."

 ---